urbanfox - company logo

 HEADPHONES

 A good pair of headphones is essential.
-Don't buy cheap Walkman types.
+Don't buy cheap earbuds.
 The quality can be poor and they won't survive life on the road.
-These open headphones don't block out ambient sound, which can make it difficult to monitor the quality of your recorded sound.
+Open headphones don't block out ambient sound, which can make it difficult to monitor the quality of your recorded sound.

-Do buy head phones with closed earpads - some sites refer to them as DJ headphones - they block out external sounds and enable you to monitor your sound quality.
-Make sure they are comfortable to wear - because you'll be using them a lot.
+Therefore, you should use head phones with closed earpads - some sites refer to them as DJ headphones.
+They block out external sounds and enable you to monitor your sound quality.
+Make sure they are comfortable to wear because you'll be using them a lot.

 If you are using the Sony HVR-Z1 HDV camera you'll find the headphone output level can be a bit low - so invest in a good pair of headphones.
-The BBC in London has bought Sennheiser HD25 headphones for its Z1 kits.
+The BBC in London uses Sennheiser HD25 headphones for its Z1 kits.

 Back to the top.